How to Make Crispy Potatoes on the Stove

 Variations

-- Add 1/2 cup of chopped onions when you add the potatoes.
+- Add 1/2 cup of chopped onions when you add the potatoes to the skillet.

 - Add some seasonings while you saute the potatoes.
 Think about a blend of Italian spices, a bit of dried rosemary and/or thyme, onion powder, garlic powder, paprika, some chili powder and cumin, or some za’atar.